moosemanchicago/basicgulp/README.md

 MIT License - so use it!

+Usage: After you clone the repository, cd into the folder "basicgulp" and run 'npm install'.
+       When 'npm install' is completed you may run 'gulp'.

 ** Note: This was developed on a Macbook Pro on OS X Yosemite.

 ** Note: If you are installing node.js onto your Windows 7 machine,